vttale/nsec5/draft-vcelak-nsec5.md

 : The "Base 64 Encoding" as specified in {{RFC4648}}.

 NSEC5 proof:
-: A signed hash of a domain name (hash-and-sign paradigm).
+: VRF proof.
 A holder of the private key (e.g., authoritative server) can compute the proof.
 Anyone knowing the public key (e.g., client) can verify it's validity.

 NSEC5 hash:
 : A cryptographic hash (digest) of an NSEC5 proof.
 If the NSEC5 proof